ccantoran/Verseux/README.md

 # Welcome to my Verseux Repo!
-This project I create a website for a local Chicago restaurant named Veseux.
+This project I created a website for a local Chicago restaurant named Veseux.
 This cafe was new to the scene and needed to establish their online presence!

 Check out the live site:

 https://verseaux.netlify.app/

-Picture

 # How It Was Made